cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-symptoms.md

 * **Time type:** day (see [date format docs](../covidcast_times.md))
 * **License:** To download or use the data, you must agree to the Google [Terms of Service](https://policies.google.com/terms)

 <div style="background-color:#ff00001c; padding: 10px 30px;"><strong>Data issue:</strong> Between May 13 2024 and August 6 2024, signals values were 25%-50% lower compared to previous time periods.
-This affects _all_ signals and symptom sets.
+This affects <i>all</i> signals and symptom sets.
 Currently there is no explanation for the decrease in search volume, and the issue is under investigation by our data source partners.</div>

 ## Overview